 Trent's Frost Centre for Canadian Studies and Indigenous Studies is celebrated for its role in developing the field of Canadian Studies.
 It serves as the base for students and faculty in the Canadian Studies Ph.D.
 Program.
 Located at Trent's historic Traill College, close to downtown Peterborough, the College has recently been converted to a graduate college.
 It also serves as the home for three other graduate programs in the humanities and the social sciences.
-Here Canadian Studies Ph.D. students are afforded excellent office and social space, as well as a limited amount of accommodation.
+Here Canadian Studies Ph.D. students are afforded excellent office and social space.

-The Ph.D. program offers five fields of study:
+The Ph.D. program is structured around five fields of research focii:

 - Culture, Heritage, and the Arts;

 Over the decades of the program thematic concentrations have evolved as a result of established faculty research profiles and supervisory strengths.
 For details of these see the comprehensives page.
 Doctoral student research projects are not limited to these themes but rather cover an enormous breadth of subject matter and approaches within the field of Canadian Studies.
 The program, drawing upon faculty from across the university, encompasses course requirements, comprehensive examinations, and a dissertation.

 The Ph.D. program in Canadian Studies normally will be undertaken on a full-time basis.
 However, in cases of exceptional merit, the Frost Centre will accept a few candidates for the degree on a part-time basis.